Metropolitan Stadium: Final years and demise

-At halftime during a Vikings game on December 14, 1969, a hot-air-balloon was being used as a stunt to entertain the crowd but it was improperly tethered and a miscue happened with an 11-year-old boy inside, carrying him about 1,000 feet into the air and then into the frozen Mississippi River.
+At halftime during a Vikings game on December 14, 1969, a hot-air-balloon was being used as a stunt to entertain the crowd but it was improperly tethered and a miscue happened with an 11-year-old boy inside, carrying him about 1,000 feet into the air and then into the frozen Minnesota River.
 The boy was unharmed, rescued, and was returned to the stadium.
 Due to the incident, NFL stadiums stopped using hot-air-balloons during breaks from the game.
 The incident was later dubbed as the "Runaway Balloon".

 Discussions for a new stadium actually began in 1970, with six years remaining in both the Twins' and Vikings' leases.
 While the initial talks focused on a stadium for the Vikings, the Twins quickly joined the discussions.
 The idea of a dome was particularly appealing to Griffith given the bitterly cold weather that is common in the Twin Cities early and late in baseball season.
 This accelerated the push for construction of a new stadium, the Hubert H. Humphrey Metrodome, which was completed in 1982.